-Anna Lucille Boozer is an Associate Professor in the Department of History at Baruch College and in the Anthropology Program at the Graduate Center.
+Anna Lucille Boozer is a professor in the Department of History at Baruch College and in the Anthropology Program at the Graduate Center.
 She specializes in the archaeology and ancient history of the Roman Mediterranean world, with a particular interest in empires, houses, social life, and connectivity in Roman Egypt and Meroitic Sudan.
 She welcomes applicants for graduate study in these areas as well as other topics relating to social archaeology and history.

 Anna’s book publications include At Home in Roman Egypt: A Social Archaeology (Cambridge University Press, forthcoming 2021), A Late Romano-Egyptian House in the Dakhla Oasis: Amheida House B2 (ISAW & NYU Press, 2015), and Archaeologies of Empire: Local Participants and Imperial Trajectories (SAR Press, 2020), which was co-edited with Bleda Düring and Bradley Parker.
 Anna is an Area Editor for the Encyclopedia of Ancient History for the volumes on Social History and Northeast Africa and serves on the editorial board for Dotawo: A Journal of Nubian Studies.
 She directs two research projects: The CUNY Excavations at Amheida in Egypt and MAP: The Meroë Archival Project in Sudan.

 Anna received her BA from St. John’s College (Annapolis, MD) and her MA and PhD from Columbia University.
 Before coming to Baruch College, Anna held a post-doc at the TOPOI Excellence Cluster in Berlin, Germany followed by a faculty position in the Department of Archaeology at the University of Reading, United Kingdom.